Pan bagnat is a tuna sandwich from Nice, France, it's essentially a Niçoise salad on a bun it's yummy & made from store cupboard staples.

 French Tuna Nicoise Salad Sandwich

 But the French truly ace the tuna butty, known as pan bagnat, this version comes from Nice.
-It’s pretty much a tuna nicoise salad on a bun and it’s delicious.
+It's pretty much a tuna nicoise salad on a bun, and it's delicious.

-Now, I don’t like olives, so you’ll find no big lumps of olives in my food, but I do add a little tapenade to deliver the flavour with out the texture, which I find so egregious.
+Now, I don't like olives, so you'll find no big lumps of olives in my food, but I do add a little tapenade to deliver the flavour without the texture, which I find so egregious.

 But the tomatoes, capers, red wine vinegar, basil, radishes and olive oil are not particularly contentious... and of course those perfectly boiled eggs complete this delicious sarnie.